Career Development is More Than Deciding on a Major

 The Career Connections Center team can provide information and support to assist you with your career development.
 It's a lifelong process that, whether you know it or not, actually starts when you are born, not just when you select a major or decide what job you want when you graduate!

 There are a number of factors that influence your career development, including your interests, abilities, values, personality, background, and circumstances throughout your life as you change, and continue to make career and life decisions.
 Career advising is a process that will help you to know and understand yourself and the world of work in order to make career, educational and life decisions.

-Book an appointment with our Job Developer, Samantha Gouldner.
+Book an appointment with our Career Connector, Samantha Gouldner.

 What Can I Expect?